giantas/tplinkapi/README.md

 # tplinkapi

 This library provides an (unofficial) interface for interacting with a Tp-Link Router.
-Tested with TL-WR840N.
+Tested with TL-WR840N and IPv4.

 This is still work in progress.